Free Backup Software for Windows

 The answer depends on how crucial your data is.
 Everyone should back up computer files at least once a week, but if you are running a business, you should consider backing up your computer files every day.
 Doing this you will ensure that your files are always up to date, and if a crash or a theft does happen, you won’t lose important data.

-Once you have backed up your data, make sure you keep those backups in a safe and secure location.
-Remember, once you have a backup, anyone can grab that disk or USB flash drive, and use that data to their own purpose.
-We recommend using a reliable online backup storage service.
-Box, Dropbox, OneDrive, Google Drive, or Amazon S3 are ideal for this purpose.
+Once you have backed up your data, make sure you keep those backups in a secure place.
+Once you have a backup, anyone can grab that CD disk or flash drive, and use that data for fraud or other illegal activity.
+We recommend using a well-known and reliable online storage service.
+Box, Dropbox and Google Drive are ideal for this purpose.

-So just know this: back up, back up often, and keep your backups in a secure place.
-Back up before downloading new programs or other Internet tasks that expose your computer to malware and viruses.
+So just know this: back up and keep your backups in a secure place.
+Back up before downloading new programs that expose your computer to malware and viruses.